chrispsn/GTC_2016_Sydney/README.md

 - download any programs that aren't included with Windows, or
 - create new programs by compiling source code?

+Discussion of .NET, and PowerShell in particular, was omitted due to time constraints.

 Files in this repository starting with 'U' are intended to be generic code that can be called upon when necessary.

 ## High-level Excel